 Until 1st January 2021, you’re free to drive within the EU for work or pleasure, with a UK licence and without any additional documents.
 If you move to another EU country, you can exchange your driving licence for one from your new home country without having to retake a driving test.

 Driving in the EU: Permits and documents

 You might need to get an International Driving Permit (IDP) to drive in the EU from next year.
 Luckily these only cost £5.50 and are available at post offices on a quick turn-up-and-go basis.
 This requirement would apply to both driving your own car or hiring a car in the destination.

-You’d need to plan this ahead as there are different types of IDP, based on what country you’re driving in.
-One is valid for 12 months in Ireland, Spain, Cyprus and Malta, and another is valid for 3 years and recognised in the rest of the EU countries, and Norway and Switzerland.
+You’d need to plan this ahead as there are different types of IDPs, based on what country you’re driving in.
+One is valid for 12 months in Ireland, Spain, Cyprus and Malta, and another is valid for 3 years and recognised in the rest of the EU countries, Norway and Switzerland.
 There is now also a third type of permit.
 This means you might need to buy several IDPs, if you’re travelling through multiple countries.

 Not having the correct IDP could get you turned away at the border or result in fines.
 Some border controls could also ask to see proof of your return ticket and sufficient travel funds.
 Checking your passport will also be important; some countries might require one that is valid for a minimum of six months.

 Brexit and car insurance: Green Cards

 You can request a Green Card (or International Motor Insurance Certificate, IMIC) from your insurer, otherwise, you’d need to buy local insurance in the country you’re travelling to.
-Without a proof of third party insurance, you might not be allowed to drive or get fined.
+Without proof of third party insurance, you might not be allowed to drive or get fined.
 You might also be required to get separate insurance for trailers, meaning you’ll need a separate Green Card too.